 We originally launched www.PlanesOfThePast.com in 2012.
 Since then, it has grown into a large, comprehensive site covering a variety of aviation-related topics.
 In 2015, we made the decision to split the website into more-focused topics based on our viewers' interests.
 Today we offer the series of websites shown below.

-From the Enola Gay to the Boeing 747, from the B-25 Mitchell to the F-4 Phantom, and the great warbirds and civil aviation airliners in between ... we remember.
+From the Enola Gay to the Boeing 747, from the B-24 Liberator to the SR-71 Blackbird, and the great warbirds and civil aviation airliners in between ... we remember.

 Enjoy your flight back to the past!

 This website is a tribute to the great military airplanes and commercial airliners of the past, and to the people who designed, built, flew, and serviced these aircraft.

 We provide first-hand commentary, specifications, history and original photographs of great World War II planes.

 We feature classic WWII aircraft such as the B-24 Liberator, B-17 Flying Fortress, and P-51 Mustang.
 Our sites also include Cold War bombers and fighters, as well as modern-era military aircraft like the SR-71 Blackbird and B-1B.

 Commercial airliners and military aircraft have limited lifespans.
 Some are temporarily taken off flying status, and must be stored in a environment that is conducive to preservation.
 Others are kept as spare parts for flying aircraft.

 Eventually, as airframes wear out and economics change, all aircraft are removed permanently from service and must be scrapped at an "airplane boneyard".

 We explore post-WWI boneyards as well as modern day facilities such as Davis-Monthan AFB AMARG, Pinal Airpark, Mojave, Phoenix-Goodyear, and SCLA Victorville.